 The Climate Adaptation Policy Framework comprises five high-level policy statements, which support each of the Board-identified priority areas of Reliability, Resilience, Financial Sustainability, Affordability and Equity.
-In general, the Policy Framework will guide the implementation strategy (Section 6) and efforts to:
+In general, the Policy Framework will guide efforts to:

 - 1.Systemically integrate climate adaptation to increase climate preparedness, deepen internal knowledge and understanding of impacts, and improve climate hazard response - 2.Update existing and set new policies to strengthen the role of adaptive management and climate adaptation in Metropolitan's initiatives and decision making - 3.
 Underscore the value of the Metropolitan Member Agency cooperative and other partnerships in achieving regional climate resilience